mixarchitecture/cache/README.md

+# this repository has been moved into [cillop](https://github.com/cilloparch/cillop).

 # Mix Arch Cache Client

 This is a client for the cache server.
 It is used to store and retrieve data from the cache server.